pstaender/visitjs/README.md

 ## Custom headless request options

-You can set your own options for the headless request.
+Headless request in this context means, a request without any bowser (but of course with the usual http headers).

+For headless requests the popular [nodejs request module](https://github.com/request/request) is used (in sync manner, here).
+Thus all known `request` options can be used.

 This enables you to set specific header / cookie data.
 For Example:

 ```coffee-script
   headlessRequestOptions (options, cookie) ->